vjvardhan/finzly-api-developerportal/developer-portal/instant-payment.md

 ## How to initiate an instant payment

-You can initiate an instant payment using the simple instructions defined below.
-We have exposed a single Finzly Connect API that supports the initiation of any types of payment using the speed preference choosen by the user.
-Once the API is executed using speed associated with the instant payment rail, the payment hub system applies the smart routing rules to process and settle the payment via FedNow or RTP payment network.
+You can initiate an instant payment using the simple instructions [defined below].
+Finzly has exposed a single payment API that supports the initiation of various types of payments [Domestic or International] using the speed preference.
+If a user would like to initiate an instant payment request, they can choose the speed name as [**Instant**], which is associated with the instant payment rail, then the payment hub system applies the smart-routing rules to process and settle the payment via FedNow or RTP payment network.

-### **Sceanrio 1: Execute an instant payment request [Sender and Receiver already exist in the BankOS system]**
+### **Scenario 1: Execute an instant payment request [Sender and Receiver already exist in the BankOS system]**

 [POST /payments/creditrequest](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/paymentapi/operation/createCreditPayment/)

 **HTTP Method: POST**

-Prepare the instant payment request object by providing the simple payment instructions such as sender, receiver, payment amount, notes and set the speed as **"Instant"**.
+Prepare the instant payment request by providing the simple payment instructions such as sender ID, receiver ID, payment amount, notes and set the speed as **"Instant"**.

 ```yaml Before